BioBoost/course-object-oriented-programming-with-cpp/README.md

 ## Prerequisites

 This course does expect you to already have a basic knowledge of programming and object oriented concepts.
-If you don't please take the course "Object Oriented Programming with Java" which can be found at https://bioboost.gitbooks.io/object-oriented-programming-using-java/content/.
+If you don't please take the course "Object Oriented Programming with Java" which can be found at [https://bioboost.gitbooks.io/object-oriented-programming-using-java/content/](https://bioboost.gitbooks.io/object-oriented-programming-using-java/content/).

 ## Requirements

 To follow along you will need at least a C++ compiler for the operating system you are using.
 Best option is to use a GCC compiler.
-If you are a total beginner for C++ a good option can be Code::Blocks, a simple and free C++ IDE.
+If you are a total beginner for C++ a good option can be Microsoft Visual Code, a free IDE that supports many programming languages.

-The exercises for mBed can be developed online at https://developer.mbed.org/compiler/ or using the offline toolchain https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/
+The exercises for mBed can be developed online at [https://developer.mbed.org/compiler/](https://developer.mbed.org/compiler/) or using the offline toolchain [https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/).

 ## About this course